luloxi/PunkSociety/README.md

 ## Phase 4

+- Add support for other languages (Spanish, etc)

 ### Marketplace

 - **Batch buying NFTs**, to reduce gas fees and the amount of transactions a user needs to make